Wintellect/MSLearn/Introduction to Python/includes/1-create-an-azure-notebook-revised.md

 	_Creating a markdown cell_

-1. Add the following content to the cell:
+1. Add the following markdown to the cell:

 	```markdown
 	# Prepare US State Airport Data